Sexuality, gender diversity and autism

 There is a lot to learn about sexuality, sexual orientation and gender identity, particularly when it comes to your experience as an autistic person.
 Here are some further resources that can help you understand your identity and find a community with other autistic LGBTQIA+ people:

-- 'Being LGBTIQA+ autistic': An article by myWAY Employability about your rights to not experience harassment or discrimination.
+• 'Being LGBTIQA+ autistic': An article by myWAY Employability about your rights and what to do if you experience harassment or discrimination.

 In the tabs below, you can also visit the state and territory-based support organisations for LGBTQIA+ people.